-- Through the atmosphere and example which is created by all adults within the school; - By rewarding children for promoting these positive values, through a variety of means; - By using the 'Empowerment Approach' because we believe that high expectations and high support enables a child to achieve; - Through work within the curriculum, in particular in PSHE lessons (See PSHE Education policy); - By there being a calm, firm and consistent approach throughout the school; - By involving parents or carers (which includes the signing of the Home-School Agreement); - By being committed to inclusion and using reasonable adjustments when necessary to ensure no child is disadvantaged and so reaches their potential; - By the use of a multi-agency approach, accessing professional support when necessary; - To investigate causes of persistent poor behaviour and address underlying issues, being sensitive to other experiences in a child's life; - By encouraging our children to see themselves as part of a whole school community and recognising their responsibility within this; - Offering a broad and balanced curriculum that is well planned, prepared and stimulating.
+- Through the atmosphere and example which is created by all adults within the school; - By rewarding children for promoting these positive values, through a variety of means; - By using the 'Empowerment Approach' because we believe that high expectations and high support enables a child to achieve; - Through work within the curriculum, in particular in PSHE lessons (See PSHE Education policy); - By ensuring all adults understand the behavioural expectations and the importance of maintaining them - all new staff are inducted clearly into our school's behaviour culture, including regular ongoing development, support and training, to ensure they understand its rules and routines and how best to support all pupils to participate in creating the culture of the school. - By there being a calm, firm and consistent approach throughout the school; - By involving parents or carers (which includes the signing of the Home-School Agreement); - By being committed to inclusion and using reasonable adjustments when necessary to ensure no child is disadvantaged and so reaches their potential; - By the use of a multi-agency approach, accessing professional support when necessary; - To investigate causes of persistent poor behaviour and address underlying issues, being sensitive to other experiences in a child's life; - By encouraging our children to see themselves as part of a whole school community and recognising their responsibility within this; - Offering a broad and balanced curriculum that is well planned, prepared and stimulating.